 The high-point of the Federation's calendar is the Annual Conference, usually held over the second weekend in September, though something of a 'moveable feast', depending on local requirements.
 The earliest conferences were held in Kilmarnock but since 1894 a different venue has been chosen most years.
 The Annual Conference is by no means confined to.
 It was first held south of the border in 1907, when Sunderland was the venue, and since 1950 it has been a frequent custom to hold the conference in every other year with venues in England, and more recently, overseas.
 The Annual Conference was first held outside the British Isles in 1979, when it was staged in London,Ontario; since then it has been held in Annapolis, Maryland (1983), Hamilton, Ontario (1988) Calgary, Alberta (1993) Atlanta, Georgia (2001) and Winnipeg (2007).

-The 2019 conference will be held in Irvine, Ayrshire.
+The 2019 conference was held in Irvine, Ayrshire.

 |RBANA is an association dedicated to the preservation and appreciation of the life, works and philosophies of 's National Bard - Robert Burns.|